Conservation News

 A seat at the table

-Let’s start here: Some 370 million Indigenous people are spread across 70 countries worldwide, their lands encompassing an estimated 80 percent of the world’s intact biodiversity.
+Let’s start here: Some 370 million Indigenous people are spread across 70 countries worldwide, their lands encompassing a significant share of Earth’s biodiversity.
 On balance, they have shown to be effective stewards of ecosystems — home to no small amount of the raw materials sought by Western designers, from wool to leather to cotton.

 Yet Indigenous Peoples and local communities have long lacked a seat at the table when it comes to corporate sustainability, fashion and business.